+The Sub-Investment Manager will bear its own overheads, internal operating costs, research expenses and taxes.

 Administration Fees

 The Manager shall be entitled to receive out of the assets of the Fund a monthly administration, registrar and transfer agency fee which will not exceed 0.08% of the Net Asset Value of the Fund (plus VAT, if any), accrued and calculated on each Valuation Point and payable monthly in arrears, subject to a minimum monthly fee of €3,000 (plus VAT, if any) (the “Administration Fee”).
 The Manager shall also be entitled to an annual fee of €2,500 (plus VAT, if any) out of the assets of the Fund for the preparation of the financial statements of the Fund and audit assistance.